IngridAtMicrosoft/DocsContent/singlesource/v2/media-streams-overlays.md

 Overlays can be added to media stream outputs, for example to add a service logo or to indicate a trial subscription.

-## Creating a media stream from with an overlay
+## Creating a media stream with an overlay

 Overlays are configured when the media stream, is created: